-Back at Scott’s gaff, we amused ourselves for a while by looking at photos of the state of the entrance to the camping field at the Mega Event site.
-The rain and traffic had turned it into a quagmire, and eventually they had to stop people from going in and out, as most were failing even with help from a tractor, and they were just making the problem worse.
+Back at Scott’s gaff, we amused ourselves for a while by looking at photos of the entrance to the camping field at the Mega Event site.
+The rain and traffic had turned it into a quagmire.
+Eventually they stopped people from going in or out, as most were failing even with help from a tractor.
+They were just making the problem worse.
 It’s days like that when I’m glad I don’t like camping.
-I guess the problem was that the camping field isn’t normally a campsite, so it was just grass.
-No hard standing through the entrance or around the field at all, so once it’s wet, you kind of have to stay there until it’s dry again.
+The camping field isn’t normally a campsite, so it was just grass.
+There is no hard standing through the entrance or around the field, so once it’s wet you have to stay there until it’s dry again.
 Oops !
 You have to feel sorry for the event organisers though.
 Weather as bad as that is something it’s difficult to anticipate, even in Scotland.

 I didn’t take any photos during the day.
 Neither my phone nor my camera are sufficiently waterproof.